Related Content

 Italian Intercity trains have a sense of style - and they’re the only Italian express trains that have compartment seats in some coaches with a door to a corridor, virtually all 1st class seating is in compartments.

-A refurbishment program is underway for the Italian IC trains, it includes the addition of features such as on-board info screens, Wi-Fi and power sockets.
+A refurbishment program is underway for the Italian IC trains, it includes the addition of features such as on-board info screens, Wi-Fi and power sockets - and new catering areas.

 The yet to be modernised interiors don't have Wi-Fi and power sockets, hence the lack of the on-board info above,